 You do not create a magnetic field by moving a charged particle

-The crucial point to note is that I didn’t create a magnetic field for that electron by moving you.
+The crucial point to note is that when you’re the positron, I didn’t create a magnetic field for that electron by moving you.
 I don’t create a magnetic field by moving a charged particle.
 Because that charged particle always had an electromagnetic field, because it’s a “spinor”, and because spin is real.
 And because it takes at least two such particles to exert linear and rotational force on each other.
 An electron is not surrounded by a field of force, or two fields of force.
 Nor is a positron.
 Because linear and rotational force is the product of at least two electromagnetic fields interacting.
 It takes two to tango in the positronium dance of death:

 CCASA positronium image by Manticorp/Rubber duck, see Wikipedia, spinor image drawn by me